Gruinard Island: Biological warfare testing

-In 1942, during the Second World War, a biological warfare test was carried out on Gruinard by British military scientists from the Biology Department of Porton Down.
-The British government was investigating the feasibility of a bioweapons attack using anthrax.
+In 1942, during World War II, a biological warfare test was carried out on Gruinard by scientists from the Biology Department of Porton Down.
+The test was conducted as part of Operation Vegetarian, an ultimately unused plan which called for the dispersal of linseed cakes spiked with anthrax across the German countryside.
 It was recognised that tests would cause long-lasting contamination of the immediate area by anthrax spores, so a remote and uninhabited island was required.
 Gruinard was surveyed, deemed suitable, and requisitioned from its owners by the British government.
-Porton Down meteorologist Sir Oliver Graham Sutton was put in charge of a fifty-man team to conduct the trial, with David Henderson in charge of the germ bomb.
+Porton Down meteorologist Sir Oliver Graham Sutton was put in charge of a fifty-man team to conduct the trial, with David Willis Wilson Henderson in charge of the germ bomb.
 Biology Department head Paul Fildes made frequent visits.

-The anthrax strain chosen was a highly virulent type called "Vollum 14578", named after R. L. Vollum, Professor of Bacteriology at the University of Oxford, who supplied it.
+The anthrax strain chosen was a highly virulent type called "Vollum 14578", named after Roy Lars Vollum (1899–1970), a professor of bacteriology at the University of Oxford, who supplied it.
 Eighty sheep were taken to the island and bombs filled with anthrax spores were detonated close to where selected groups were tethered.
 The sheep became infected with anthrax and began to die within days of exposure.

 Some of the experiments were recorded on 16 mm colour movie film, which was declassified in 1997.
 One sequence shows the detonation of an anthrax bomb fixed at the end of a tall pole supported with guy ropes.
 After the bomb explodes, a brownish aerosol cloud drifts away towards the target animals.
 A later sequence shows anthrax-infected sheep carcasses being burned in incinerators at the end of the experiment.
 After the tests were completed, scientists concluded that a large release of anthrax spores would thoroughly pollute German cities, rendering them uninhabitable for decades afterwards.
 Those conclusions were supported by the inability to decontaminate the island after the experiment—the spores were sufficiently durable to resist any efforts at decontamination.

 In 1945, when the island's owner sought its return, the Ministry of Supply recognised that the island was contaminated, and so could not be de-requisitioned until it was deemed safe.
 In 1946, the government agreed to acquire the island and to take responsibility for it.
-The owner or her heirs would be able to repurchase the island for £500 when it was declared "fit for habitation by man and beast".
+The owner or their heirs would be able to repurchase the island for £500 when it was declared "fit for habitation by man and beast".
 For many years, it was judged too hazardous and expensive to decontaminate the island sufficiently to allow public access, and Gruinard Island was quarantined indefinitely.
 Visits to the island were prohibited, except for periodic checks by Porton Down personnel to determine the level of contamination.